vordimous/zilla-docs/src/solutions/how-tos/aws-services/create-server-certificate-acm.md

 description: Create a server certificate signed by a private certificate authority using AWS Certificate Manager.
 ---

-# Create Server Certificate (ACM)
+# Create Server Certificate

 ## Create the Certificate Authority

-Follow the [Create Certificate Authority (ACM)](./create-certificate-authority-acm.md) guide with these parameters to create a new private certificate authority in AWS Certificate Manager.
+Follow the [Create Certificate Authority](./create-certificate-authority-acm.md) guide with these parameters to create a new private certificate authority in AWS Certificate Manager.

 ### Distinguished Name